-Occupational Demand for HVAC Technicians in San Diego
+Occupational Demand for HVAC Workers in San Diego, CA

-Currently, California employs the third most HVAC mechanics and installers of any US state, just behind Florida and Texas.
-The BLS (May 2015) found that there were 21,280 HVAC professionals across CA with many of them concentrated in the relatively warm climates of the southern regions.
+Currently, California employs the second most HVAC mechanics and installers of any US state, just behind Florida.
+The BLS (May 2020) found that there were 32,410 HVAC professionals across CA, with many of them concentrated in the relatively warm climates of the southern regions.

-There are several factors contributing to the healthy employment climate for HVAC technicians in San Diego and beyond.
+Several factors are contributing to the healthy employment climate for HVAC technicians in San Diego and beyond.
 First, these systems generally need to be replaced every 10 to 15 years and require regular servicing.
 Second, local laws, regulations, and technologies are continually evolving, which also leads to a steady stream of system upgrades.
-Additionally, nearly all buildings in San Diego have climate control systems and especially in areas with high rates of construction, there’s a demand for the installation of brand-new equipment.
+Additionally, nearly all buildings in San Diego have climate control systems and, especially in areas with high rates of construction, there’s a demand for the installation of brand-new equipment.

-According to the BLS (Dec.
-2015), one in ten HVAC workers nationwide were self-employed, and 63 percent worked in the plumbing, heating, and air conditioning contracting industry.
+According to the BLS (May 2020), 9 percent of HVAC workers nationwide were self-employed, and 66 percent worked in the plumbing, heating, and air conditioning contracting industry.
+The remainder were employed by institutions and in the retail and wholesale trades.
 Some of them work normal business hours, and others may be called upon to work evenings, weekends, or holidays, especially in the summer when demand for air conditioning and refrigeration services peaks.

 As proof of the thriving employment climate, Indeed (October 2021) had numerous HVAC jobs posted in the San Diego area, including opportunities at ABM Industries Dennis Group, ARS-Rescue Rooter, CoolSys, General Atomics and Affiliated Companies, Chugach Government Solutions, Anderson Plumbing Heating & Air, J&J Worldwide Services, and City of San Diego, among others.
 The job openings include calls for installers, mechanics, facilities managers, and similar.